 This diploma has two stages, each comprising 120 credits.

-- You’ll start Stage 1 with an introductory social sciences module, and then you'll choose one module from a range of subjects that includes psychology, mathematics and personal finance.
+- You’ll start Stage 1 with an introductory social sciences module, and then you'll choose one module from a range of subjects that includes psychology, criminology, economics and personal finance, or interdisciplinary social science.

 You will start with a broad introduction to the social sciences that explores a wide range of factors shaping the nature of contemporary society.
 You’ll then choose between exploring the social world in more depth, and introductions to criminology, psychology, personal finance and economics.

 We regularly review our curriculum; therefore, the qualification described on this page – including its availability, its structure, and available modules – may change over time.
 If we make changes to this qualification, we’ll update this page as soon as possible.
 Once you’ve registered or are studying this qualification, where practicable, we’ll inform you in good time of any upcoming changes.
 If you’d like to know more about the circumstances in which the University might make changes to the curriculum, see our Academic Regulations or contact us.
 This description was last updated on 19 May 2021.